Evangelion (mecha): Cultural references and interpretations

+Scholar Nikolai Afanasov linked the Evangelions' autonomy to the Shinto belief that even objects can be inhabited by spirits, or kami; in the case of the Evangelion units, this autonomy derives from the presence of the pilots' mothers' souls.
 Eva's berserk mode has been compared to the berserker warriors, as they entered a state of fury that made them fierce and insensitive to pain.
 After the fight against Zeruel, Unit 01 acquires mankind's fruit of knowledge, science and rationality, and the Angel's fruit of life, the S^{2} engine, becoming a God.
 An official pamphlet on the series has compared this to the Book of Genesis, which says that whoever eats the two fruits will become like God.
 In The End of Evangelion Eva-01 is also inflicted with stigmata, becomes the tree of life and is defined as an ark that can save mankind, in reference to the story of Noah.
 Moreover, the Umbilical Bridge, the anchoring structure of an Evangelion unit, took inspiration from a technical term used by NASA to define the service structure, or umbilical tower, that connects the Space Shuttle to the launch pad.
 Eva's Umbilical Cable has also been similarly likened to a cable intended to connect the main body of the Space Shuttle to the auxiliary engines, the umbilical cord of the fetus and Emperor Neo from Nadia: The Secret of Blue Water, which is powered by a cable that terminates in a similar socket.